-The Old Trafford faithful are known for giving managers this kind of support, and while that has no doubt been tested over the last six months, they have continued to sing the Ruben Amorim chant on a weekly basis.
+The Old Trafford faithful are known for giving managers this kind of support, and while that was no doubted tested over the last six months, they continued to sing the Ruben Amorim chant on a weekly basis.

 For more information about the lyrics, tune and origins of the Ruben Amorim chant, we have you covered below.